 We perform our obligations under contracts with customers by transferring services in exchange for receiving consideration from our customers.
 The timing of our performance often differs from the timing of the customer's payment, which results in the recognition of a contract asset or a contract liability.
 We recognize a contract asset when we have the right to consideration for services transferred to a customer.
-Contract assets are classified as accounts receivable in our Consolidated Balance Sheet, where our right to consideration is unconditional.
-We recognize a contract liability for amounts paid by the customer, where we have a right to receive consideration before the transfer of services to the customer.
+Contract assets are classified as accounts receivable in our Consolidated Balance Sheets, where our right to consideration before the transfer of services to the customer.
 Customers are generally billed in advance for most services we provide, resulting in a contract liability until such services are transferred to the customer.
 Contract liabilities are recorded as deferred revenue (current and non-current) in our Consolidated Balance Sheet.

-The amount of revenue recognized during the three months ending March 31, 2018 that was included in the opening contract liability balance is \$9.0 million.
+The amount of revenue recognized during the three and six months ended June 30, 2018 that was included in the opening contract liability balance was \$1.6 million and \$10.5 million, respectively.